Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 - Select a waterproof or water-resistant product.
 Waterproof sunscreens confer approximately 80 minutes of protection in the water, and water-resistant products offer 40 minutes of protection.

-- Apply to dry skin 15 minutes before exposure to the sun.
+- Apply to dry skin 15 minutes to one-half hour before exposure to the sun.

 - At least 1 oz (2 tablespoons or enough to fill a shot glass) of sunscreen is needed to cover the exposed areas of the body.
 Most people only apply 25%–50% of the recommended amount of sunscreen, which decreases the achieved SPF.

-- Apply to all exposed areas, especially the ears, scalp, back of the neck, tops of the feet, and backs of the hands.
+- Apply to all exposed areas, including the ears, scalp, back of the neck, tops of the feet, and backs of the hands.

 - Reapply every 2 hours and after sweating, swimming, or towel-drying (even on cloudy days).